minvws/nl-kat-coordination/docs/source/manual/reports.rst

 #.
 Click on ‘Reports’ and click on ‘Multi Report’.

 #.
 Select the report data of the organisations CAT and DOG and follow the report flow steps to generate the report.
+If you do not see your uploaded reports please make sure you have cleared the filter first.

 Troubleshooting
 ===============
 When you do not see one (or more) of the reports options, please check the following things:

 - Do you have the required object selected?
 (This is either the Hostname or IPService for all reports, except the findings report.)